syncfusion-content/blazor-docs/blazor/common/data-binding/sql-server-data-binding.md

 ```

 In previous steps, Syncfusion Blazor DataGrid package is successfully configured in the application.
-Now, add the DataGrid Component to the **Index.razor**.
+Now, add the DataGrid component to the **Index.razor**.

 ```cshtml